Adrenal Gland - Symptoms, Function, Hormone

 Hormones play a very important role in the growth and development of the human body.
 They are also responsible for certain functions in the body.
-These hormones come under the Chemical Coordination And Integration of the Human Body.
 Adrenal Gland is also important as it releases certain important hormones.
-Adrenal Gland is one of the important topics of Biology which carries a weightage of 2-3% in NEET and 4-5% in CBSE and other Paramedical Exams.
+In this article, the adrenal gland, anatomy of the adrenal gland, functions of the adrenal gland, hormonal control and feedback mechanism, adrenal gland disorders, and treatment and management are discussed.
+Adrenal Gland is a topic of the chapter Chemical Coordination and Integration chapter of Biology.

 The adrenal glands are two small, triangular-shaped glands resting on top of each kidney.
 They help regulate several physiological activities by releasing several endocrine products, of which cortisol, adrenaline, and aldosterone are the most common.
 These hormones have functions associated with the management of stress, metabolic processes, blood pressure, and fluid balance.
 Because pathologies related to these glands either in the form of Cushing's syndrome or Addison's disease may profoundly affect the whole health status, it becomes very important to know and understand the details of their functioning and problems.